codemagic-ci-cd/codemagic-docs/content/flutter/flutter-projects.md

     - '../building/building-for-desktop'
 ---

 With Codemagic, you can build and test Flutter apps for Android, iOS, web, macOS and Linux as well as [test widgets](../testing/testing-widgets).
 It is also possible to set up a [workflow](../flutter/creating-workflows) that runs tests only.
-While Android, iOS and web builds can be run in the same workflow, macOS and Linux platforms are each built in a separate workflow and on different build instances.

 {{<notebox>}}
 If you're interested in building Flutter/Dart packages and publishing them to [pub.dev](https://pub.dev/), you can do so with [`codemagic.yaml`](../getting-started/yaml), see an example [here](../publishing-yaml/distribution/#publishing-a-flutter-package-to-pubdev).